AlexsanderC-dev/AlexsanderC-dev/README.md

 - 🔭 I’m currently working on **on my onw development...😊**

-- 🌱 I’m currently learning **Database, SQL, Machine Learnig, AWS and a lot of thing related to Data field.**
+- 🌱 I’m currently learning **Data Extraction, SQL, Machine Learnig, AWS and a lot of thing related to Data field.**

 - 👯 I’m looking to collaborate with **many projects...**